 After a few turns, some sharp, we reached the gate to COMO Uma Paro and briefly stopped at the hotel entrance.
-Men clad in the traditional gho (every man, woman and child in the country wear their traditional dress – ladies in the khira and men in the gho) rushed to us to welcome us to what could be easily established as – ‘paradise’.
+Men clad in the traditional gho (every man, woman, and child in the country wear their traditional dress – ladies in the khira and men in the gho) rushed to us to welcome us to what could be easily established as – ‘paradise’.

 Inside the hotel, the lighting is dim.
-To one side is the reception, while the other has a large photograph of the fifth and current king of Bhutan Jigme Khesar Namgyel Wangchuck and his young wife, Jetsun Pema.
-The furniture is rustic, wooden and very earthy.
+To one side is the reception, while the other has a large photograph of the fifth and current king of Bhutan Jigme Khesar Namgyel Wangchuck, and his young wife, Jetsun Pema.
+The furniture is rustic, wooden, and very earthy.

 While we waited to be checked-in, we were offered a cup of ginger tea.
 It gave us a jolt in the first sip – absolutely refreshing for the weather and our tired jet-lagged muscles!

 From the lounge, the open courtyard is in view.
-It has four stone walls with small wooden windows surrounding it, and a tree at the centre.
+It has four stone walls with small wooden windows surrounding it, and a tree at the center.
 When it doesn’t rain, people can enjoy a meal here.

-On the way to our room, we pass a corridor which has several windows offering a view into the courtyard.
+On the way to our room, we pass a corridor that has several windows offering a view into the courtyard.
 Here we could see the stark classification of traditional Bhutanese architecture with traces of contemporary designs and utilities.